Proposer of the Toast “The Lasses” 1893, 1899, 1909

 1886, 1887, 1888, 1889, 1890, 1891, 1894, 1895, 1896, 1897, 1898, 1899, 1901, 1907

-Not much is known about Robert’s early years but, by 1881 when ‘Let it Blaw’ was founded, he was working in Balerno Village as a Joiner, renting a house from our Founder James Fairbairn snr. who, by coincidence, ran his own Joinery business employing six men.
+Robert became a member of ‘Let it Blaw’ c.1881 and was first mentioned in the Toast List/Programme in 1883.
+Not much is known about Robert’s early years but, by 1881 when ‘Let it Blaw’ was founded, he was working in Balerno as a Joiner, renting a house from our Founder James Fairbairn Snr. who, by coincidence, ran his own Joinery business employing six men.

-There’s nothing to prove that Robert workerd for Fairbairn, but there is other evidence to show that Fairbairn assisted his employees to find accommodation.
-Robert appears to have moved to Edinburgh for a short time as Club Records show he was staying at 13 West Bryson Road for a short time before, apparently, returning to Balerno where, in 1895, five years after the death of James Fairbairn snr, there is a record of Robert renting a house in the village owned by long time Secretary of ‘Let it Blaw,’ John Fairbairn
+There’s nothing to prove that Robert worked for Fairbairn, but there is evidence to show that Fairbairn assisted his employees to find accommodation.
+Robert appears to have moved to Edinburgh as Club Records show he was staying at 13 West Bryson Road for a short time before, apparently, returning to Balerno.
+In 1895, five years after the death of James Fairbairn Snr, there is a record of Robert renting a house in the village owned by long time Secretary of ‘Let it Blaw,’ John Fairbairn

 Robert was an active participant in the 1883 Supper singing “There Was a Lad” and reciting the “Address to a Haggis”; the first recorded rendition of this poem at ‘Let it Blaw.’

-Perhaps an example of the significance of Robert’s role in Club affairs in the first ten years of Let it Blaw is that when George Y. Robertson, in his role of Club Bard, presented a collection of rhymes at the 1891 annual Supper and mentioned many prominent members of the Club, Robert was one of those incuded.
-The presentation was printed by Club Member A. G. Moir (at his own expense) and a copy of the printed version is included in the Club Minute Book of the period.
+Perhaps an example of the significance of Robert’s role in early Club affairs is that when George Y. Robertson, in his role of Club Bard, presented a collection of rhymes at the 1891 annual Supper and mentioned many prominent members of the Club, Robert was one of those included.
+The presentation was printed by Club Member A. G. Moir and a copy included in the Club Minute Book.
 The layout has been adapted for our website and can be viewed at Ragged Rhymes .

 Robert’s death in 1929 is recorded in Club Minutes.